-- Collaboration and communication between the Michigan Department of Veterans Affairs and counties to ensure adequate and sustained funding for veteran services. - The direction of funding to the local level for the most efficient programming and services for veterans. - Increased funding for veterans specialty courts.
+- collaboration and communication between the Michigan Department of Veterans Affairs and counties to ensure adequate and sustained funding for veterans services. - directing funding to the local level for the most efficient programming and services for veterans, which includes at least \$50,000 funded through the county veteran service grants. - increased funding for veterans specialty courts. - maintaining current staffing levels for veteran regional coordinator services.